alanwunsche/bio/README.md

 "Beyond cryptocurrency: There are new blockchain opportunities for SMBs", Financial Post, September 19, 2017

-Other Roles:

-Chair and Founder, Blockchain Canada.
-"Connecting Canadian Blockchain Innovators."

-CEO, Leading Knowledge Ltd. Management consulting and product development services.

-Canada Chair, ISO/TC307 : Blockchain and distributed ledger technologies.
-Standards Council of Canada.
-(2016 - present)

-Member, CPA (Chartered Professional Accountants) Canada Audit Innovation Committee (2016 - present) Professional Accomplishments
+## Professional Accomplishments

 Alan Wunsche is a Chartered Professional Accountant (CPA,CA) and Member of the Chartered Professional Accountants of Ontario <Canada>.
 He holds a Bachelor of Science (Chemistry) from the University of Western Ontario and a Masters of Business Administration (MBA) from Ivey Business School (University of Western Ontario).
 He is a Certified Bitcoin Professional with in-depth knowledge of cryptocurrencies.

-Presentations, Keynotes, Panels, Reports:
+## Presentations, Keynotes, Panels, Reports:

 ***  Contact Alan Wunsche to speak about cryptofinance and blockchain at your next event ***